-The 1991 debut of the 180-store Galerías Pacífico shopping mall is what saved downtown’s Florida Street from becoming a complete ghost town in the 1990’s.
-Its opening was also a financial blow to the already hemorrhaging Harrods Buenos Aires a block away, and in part led to that department store’s closing in 1998.
+The opening of the three-floor 180-shop mall was also a financial blow to the already hemorrhaging Harrods Buenos Aires a block away, and in part led to Harrods Buenos Aires department store’s closing in 1998.

-Later this was the first site of the National Museum of Fine Arts and home to the British Pacific Railway administration office, from which it derives its name.
+Later this was the first location of the National Museum of Fine Arts, and then home to the British Pacific Railway administration office, from which it derives its name.

 In 1945, the building’s huge central dome was constructed.
-The Beaux Arts style frescos by artists as Antonio Berni, Lino Spilimbergo, Manuel Colmeiro, Demetrio Urruchúa and Juan Carlos Castagnino are some of the most celebrated in Buenos Aires.
+The Beaux Arts style frescoes by artists Antonio Berni, Lino Spilimbergo, Manuel Colmeiro, Demetrio Urruchúa and Juan Carlos Castagnino are some of the most celebrated in Buenos Aires.

 For visitors it’s definitely worth taking a spin around the mall to admire the elegant building, although as with most shopping along Florida Street, the merchandise is not particularly unique.

 As author Naomi Klein describes in her book, The Shock Doctrine: The Rise of Disaster Capitalism, in 1987 a documentary crew discovered the literal writing on the wall — names and messages left by former prisoners who were presumed to be tortured in the building’s depths during the 1976-1983 military rule of Argentina.

-The cultural arts center has a constant rotation of international exhibitions and events ranging from reasonably priced, high-quality tango shows to film screenings and folk music performances.
+The cultural arts center has a constant rotation of international art exhibitions and events ranging from reasonably priced, high-quality tango shows to free indie film screenings and Argentine folk music performances.

 → cont. reading: The Naval Center—A Beaux Arts Gem on Florida Street

-• Hours: Mon-Sat 10am—9 pm
+• Operating Hours: Mon-Sat 10am—9 pm

 Sun 12 pm until 9 pm